 Seven local residents died in the terrorist attacks — four who worked in the World Trade Center, two firefighters and a police officer.
 Other residents have since died of illnesses they contracted as a result of their work at ground zero in the aftermath of the attacks.

-In 2014, the East Meadow Kiwanis erected a memorial in the southeast corner of the park, featuring a 1,800-pound marble slab with an etching of the twin towers, and a steel beam from ground zero.
+The East Meadow Fire Department hosted its annual remembrance ceremony at Veterans Memorial Park on Prospect Avenue on Monday.
+There, in 2014, the East Meadow Kiwanis erected a memorial in the southeast corner of the park, featuring a 1,800-pound marble slab, with an etching of the twin towers, and a steal beam from ground zero.